GET THE LOAN THAT’S RIGHT FOR YOU

 Clearly, the first step is to decide on what you are trying to achieve with refinancing.
 Without a clear goal, you can’t get anything done.

-So ask yourself, am I refinancing to lower my monthly payments, pay off my home faster, to take cash out so I can use it elsewhere, or to use my equity towards other investments?
+So ask yourself, am I refinancing to lower my monthly payments, pay off my home faster, take cash out so I can use it elsewhere, or use my equity towards other investments?

 Can I Afford It?

 Refinancing isn’t all about saving.
 It’s about balancing your spending with your savings and making sure you still come out on top.
 So keep in mind that there are closing costs, learn how much they’re going to cost, and decide if it is within your budget.

 How Long Do I Plan To Live Here?

 How long you have been or plan to be in your house influences some integral factors of the refinancing process.
 If you are planning to be in your house for at least another 5 years, refinancing can be great.
 There are certain methods you can use to save money that wouldn’t make sense otherwise.
 Such as paying for points or increasing your monthly payments to reduce your interest rate.
 If you are planning on moving within the next 5 years, it might still make sense to refinance, but for very different reasons.
 Such as refinancing to switch from a fixed rate to an adjustable rate mortgage to possibly save money (fixed rate vs. adjustable rate mortgage).